Nexus-Mods/NexusMods.App/docs/developers/decisions/backend/0018-durable-jobs.md

 ```

 As can be seen, we can now write jobs as normal C# code.
 By default, each time an orchestration is "snapshotted" and goes into
 a "waiting" state, it is persisted via the `IJobStorage` interface.
-When the application restarts any saved jobs are reloaded and restarted.
-This system closely
+When the application restarts, any saved jobs are reloaded from disk.
+Then the
+UnitsOfWork are restarted, and as they complete their results are fed back into the orchestration code.

-follows the design of the Durable Task Framework, but with all the distributed and fault tolerance parts removed.
+This follows the design of the Durable Task Framework, but with all the distributed and fault tolerance parts removed.
 Since this
 code is pure C# code and not a DSL or source generator, we can easily debug and understand the code.
 In addition, the code
 can use all the normal C# features like `async` and `await` and `foreach` loops: